 Common Name: Liquorice Root

-Western N. America - Montana to Washington, south to Utah and Colorado.
+Western N. America - Washington to Montana, south to Utah and Colorado

 Dry and often rocky soils of open areas, from the plains to about 2,600 metres[

 Hedysarum species generally grow best in a sunny position, though many can tolerate some shade.
 They are often found in somewhat alkaline soils in the wild, but are usually easy to grow in ordinary garden soils, preferring a deep well-drained sandy loam[

 Plants strongly resent root disturbance and should be placed in their permanent positions as soon as possible[

 This species is closely related to Hedysarum boreale[

 Grows well in the rock garden or border[

 This species has a symbiotic relationship with certain soil bacteria, these bacteria form nodules on the roots and fix atmospheric nitrogen.
 Some of this nitrogen is utilized by the growing plant but some can also be used by other plants growing nearby[

 ].
 Long and sweet with a liquorice-like flavour[

 ].
 Used in the spring it is crisp and juicy' but it becomes tough and woody as the season advances.